alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 ## Manual rebooting

 You can manually reboot virtual machines.

-Icinga alerts state when machines need rebooting.
-These alerts tell you if it's a manual reboot, and whether it's in or out-of-hours.

 Do not reboot more than one machine of the same class at the same time.